Shibzel/Shibbot/README.md

 Shibbot was the first project I *(\*Shibzel, the owner)* worked on to learn Python (which was a bad idea... don't start with that) then gradually evolved with my skills to what it is today : **a feature rich, open source Discord bot designed to be modular and accessible**.

-**Its specificity** is to include several languages and plugins (which can be disabled with a command) without it being hard coded into the bot so that it can include external cogs and, use a file based database : SQLite 3 to not depend on external ressources that are not usually free.
+**Its specificity** is to include several languages and plugins (which can be disabled with a command) without it being hard coded into the bot so that it can include external cogs and; use a file based database : SQLite 3 to not depend on external ressources that are not usually free.
 It can also use custom prefixed and `/slash` commands.

-#### Right now it can :
+#### Right now it can (without extensions that add more features) :

 - [ ] Help you with the moderation of your server (classic commands like tempban, normalize usernames, detect profanity...)
-- [ ] Show you beautiful photos of shibas, cats and birds
+- [x] Show you beautiful photos of shibas, capybaras, cats and birds
 - [ ] Get you the latest memes it scrobes on Reddit daily
 - [ ] Offer you translation tools, articles on wikipedia and other utilities
 - [ ] Play music in the voice channel you're in (classic)